Londons Heathrow Airport Closed After Fire Causes Major Power Cut - UrduPoint

 London's Heathrow Airport Closed After Fire Causes Major Power Cut

-London, (APP - UrduPoint / Pakistan Point News - 21st Mar, 2025) Britain's Heathrow airport, Europe's busiest, was shut down early Friday after a major fire at an electrical substation supplying power to the sprawling facility west of London, officials said.
+London, (APP - UrduPoint / Pakistan Point News - 21st Mar, 2025) Britain's Heathrow airport, Europe's busiest, was shut down early Friday for 24 hours after a major fire at an electricity substation cut power to the sprawling facility west of London, officials said.

 Airport authorities said they "expect significant disruption" over the coming days, with hundreds of flights and thousands of passengers affected.